redhat-openstack/infrared/docs/source/contributions.rst

     host-user-root
     host-key-mkey.pm

+ .. note:: Do not use double quotes of apostrophes for the string values in the configuration ini file.
+Infrared will NOT remove those quotation marks that surround the values.

 #.
 Defaults defined in ``.spec`` file for each argument.

   .. note:: The sample `ini` file with the default values can be generated with: